aunovis/secure_sum/README.md

 To solve this issue, Scorecard has exposed the results of the various evaluations as machine-readable output.
 All that is left to do is to parse and combine them to a single score according to a customisable metric.

-This is what AUNOVIS Secure Sum does.
+This is what Secure Sum does.

 ## Setup